CoursePark/postgres-drop-restore/README.md

 ## Usage

-Typically this image is instatiated as a container among many others and would have the responsibility of setting a target database to match that of a source database at a particular time of day.
+Typically this image is instantiated as a container among many others and would have the responsibility of setting a target database to match that of a source database at a particular time of day.

 For instance to have a QC environment get a nightly refresh of data from production.